Frequently Asked Questions

 “R” represents Thursday in the Class Schedule.

-The University catalog is the essential tool for your college career and can be viewed on UNCGenie’s homepage under Course Catalog.
+The University catalog is the essential tool for your college career and can be viewed on UNCG’s website.
 Course pre-requisites, co-requisites, semesters offered, and a brief description are available.

 Find your registration period by checking your registration status in UNCGenie.
 Access it by entering the secure area -> click on the student tab -> Registration -> check your registration status -> select the term you will be registering for ->check your registration status.